HW5: CaterRing¶

 Any tests you write (whether they use JUnit or not), must be

-package and must contain the word "Test"
+in the hw5.testing package and must contain the word "Test".

 Your test classes need not conform to the style guide.